 The national curriculum sets the pattern for secondary education but there’s huge diversity in how this pattern works in schools, particularly with the increase in the number of specialist schools and academies.
 Secondary schools also offer subjects outside the core national curriculum list, such as drama, dance and media studies, and there are ITT courses available that specialise in these.

 The GCSE, AS and A level qualifications in England are being reformed.
 The new subjects are being introduced gradually and have more demanding content.
 The system is moving to a linear structure, so students take all of their exams at the end of the course.
 A new grading system of numbers, instead of letters, is being introduced for GCSEs.
 Most subjects have now adopted numbers, but it will take until summer 2020 for all reformed GCSEs to move to the new scale.

 Do you have what it takes to be a secondary school teacher?

 Qualified teacher status (QTS) is required to teach at secondary level.
 You have to like teenagers to teach at secondary level and not feel intimidated by them.
 Empathy and sympathy are important, as well as organisational and time management skills.
-It’s also vital to be calm, as you will come up against both teachers and pupils who will test your patience.
+It’s also vital to be calm, as you will come up against pupils who will test your patience.